jlwalkerlg/blog/content/posts/software-development/brain-dump-ddd-and-clean-architecture.md

 The application layer serves basically the same purpose as controllers in a web framework, but is made independent of delivery mechanism by a thin abstraction.
 That is, it exposes the domain layer and its core business operations to the user via different use cases.

-The application layer shouldn’t hold any core business logic; this should be in the domain layer.
+The application layer shouldn't hold any core business logic; this should be in the domain layer.
 In fact, the domain layer should guard against this where possible, for example by using the internal keyword.

 The concerns of the application layer include loading and persisting the domain model, emitting side effects via integration events, authorisation, input validation, etc. In some cases, it might execute multiple domain operations in one use case.
 For example, it might create a playlist and add song to that playlist in one use case so that the user can do this in one step, but this still consists of two domain operations.

 ## Design the domain model before the database model

-[According to Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/05/15/NODB.html), “if you get the database involved early, then it will warp your design.”
-As such, he recommends designing the domain model and the use cases of the application first, then “you’ll be able to construct a data model that fits nicely into a database.”
+[According to Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/05/15/NODB.html), "if you get the database involved early, then it will warp your design."
+As such, he recommends designing the domain model and the use cases of the application first, then "you'll be able to construct a data model that fits nicely into a database."

 ## Use domain entities as arguments even if you only really need to pass the ID